 As of May 1, 2021, China implemented changes to its laws meaning, according to Ethical Elephant, “some cosmetics may qualify to be exempt from their animal testing requirements.”
 Check the Ethical Elephant blog here for more detailed info and an easy-to understand chart in English.

-With the possible exception of Lush, shop staff probably won’t know which cosmetics are vegan, so it will probably be necessary to consult the overseas versions of the websites of imported cosmetics to check if they have the vegan item marked.
+With the possible exceptions of The Body Shop and Lush, shop staff probably won’t know which cosmetics are vegan, so it will probably be necessary to consult the overseas versions of the websites of imported cosmetics to check if they have the vegan item marked.
 You may find it helpful to keep your phone with you and open it to the overseas version of their website when shopping in-store, if it lists the vegan options.

 For those who do not live in Japan, products sold online on Rakuten Ichiba can be shipped to other countries via Rakuten Global Express (English), Rakuten’s official overseas delivery service (click here for Rakuten Global Express in Japanese).
 They will combine your Rakuten Ichiba (Japanese) order with orders from other shopping websites, including those that do not ship overseas, and send everything to you.
 Sign-up is free.
 Learn how to use the service here (English).
 Those in Japan can purchase any product that is carried on Rakuten Ichiba directly, of course without using Rakuten Global Express, which is only for overseas shoppers.